-After spending a few hours in the so-called outlet, we decided enough was enough of looking around, and get something to eat.
+After spending a few hours in the so-called outlet, we decided enough was enough of looking around and getting something to eat.
 Most of my group of friends fancied a burger-based meal, so we didn’t eat at the food court.
-In fact, we found a really nice-looking restaurant near the entrance, called ‘Kua Aina’, a Hawaiian-themed burger & sandwich restaurant.
+We found a nice-looking restaurant near the entrance, called ‘Kua Aina’, a Hawaiian-themed burger & sandwich restaurant.

 The waiting outside before going inside and being asked for your order is about 30 minutes.
 This is nothing out of the ordinary when waiting for a table at a restaurant in Taipei.